e99h2121/gitbook-pathtoshanghai/en/cloudstorage.md

-# Useful Chinese Cloud storage
+# Useful Chinese Cloud storage and Cloud Service

 Without VPN we can use in China mainland.